 What do you do with your time when you’re not playing music?

-At weekends I like to play rugby with my local club and blame my oven for screwing up all my cooking attempts.
+At weekends I like to play rugby with my local club and blame my oven for screwing up all my recipes.